go-fair-us/go-fair-us.github.io/_events/2020-02-27-Go-FAIR-US-Atlanta-Workshop.md

 tags: ["Workshop", "Atlanta", "Go FAIR US"]
 ---

-In the research community, we hear more and more about the  [FAIR Data Principles](https://www.force11.org/group/fairgroup/fairprinciples)but what do they mean?
+In the research community, we hear more and more about the  [FAIR Data Principles](https://www.force11.org/group/fairgroup/fairprinciples) but what do they mean?

 - They are not rules.
 - They are not a standard.